Simpson Victor Mutambanengwe

 He returned to Rhodesia in 1964 and at once studied for admission to the local Bar.
 In April he attended the ZANU congress in Gwelo and was elected Secretary for International Affairs.
 In July, after successfully sitting his Bar examinations, he travelled again to London where he took part in the protest gatherings at the Commonwealth Prime Ministers’ conference.
 With the majority of nationalist leaders by then in detention in Rhodesia, he decided to remain outside the country.

-From 1964 was engaged in political work, first in London and subsequently in Lusaka.
+From 1964 he was engaged in political work, first in London and subsequently in Lusaka.
 He was a member of the ANC’s legal team at the Victoria Falls talks in August 1975.
 Following his return to Lusaka he was appointed to be in charge of diplomatic and international labour relations in the ZLC.

 He was a member of the ANC delegation at the OAU summit conference in Kampala in july 1975 at which Idi Amin was elected President.
 It was announced on 15 October 1976 that he had been appointed a member of the delegation from the ANC (Muzorewa) to the Geneva conference.